spacecloud-io/space-docs/content/security/security-rules/masking-data/decrypting.md

 ]
 {{< /highlight >}}

-After passing through the `decrypt` rule, the `args.res` would look become:
+After passing through the `decrypt` rule, the `res` would look become:
 {{< highlight javascript >}}
 [
   {